How to Grow Your Blog Traffic Using Pinterest

 Every blog post should have at least one graphic – a “Pinterest-friendly” (vertical) blog graphic with the title of your blog post and your website name.
 This makes it easy for people perusing on Pinterest to know exactly what your post is about and where it came from.
 If you're only including images without text in your blog posts, Pinterest users may not click through because they have no idea that the images even came from a blog post!

 Creating branded graphics also makes it easier for your posts to stand out on Pinterest and get recognized by your fans.
 Not only do consistently branded graphics look more professional, but they also build credibility and show that you care about the quality of your content.
+We recommend using a design tool like Canva to create templates that you can easily customize for each of your blog posts.

 Here's an example of a set of branded blog post graphics using the Citrus Desktop Canva Pinterest Templates included in our membership.